renantabaresmachado/hostgator/readme.md

 - Access the root directory of the application.
 - To update dependencies, run the command in terminal : composer update.
 - Create new database with name "hostgator".
-- edit the .env file in the root directory of the application in the lines:
+- Edit the .env file in the root directory of the application in the lines:
 -{
 -12.DB_USERNAME="your user".
 -13.DB_PASSWORD="your pass".